 - War and Strikes Coverage: This coverage protects against losses caused by war or strikes that may affect the cargo during transportation.

 - Delay in Start-up Coverage: Offers protection against losses incurred due to delays in business operations, resulting from damage to cargo.

 - Rejection Insurance: This cover protects against losses resulting from rejection of the cargo due to damage, non-compliance with regulations, etc.

 - Temperature-controlled Cargo Coverage: This coverage is designed for goods that require temperature control during transportation.
 It provides protection against losses resulting from temperature fluctuations, spoilage, or contamination.

 - General Average Coverage: This coverage provides protection against losses resulting from general average contributions required by the carrier.
 Typically, all parties involved in the transportation share the losses resulting from a voluntary sacrifice made to save the entire cargo.

 P.L.
 Pharma Company regularly exports its medicines to Asian nations.
 Hence, formed in 2013, the company has managed to carve a niche for itself in the market.

 The situation would have been different if the company had bought marine cargo insurance.
-This policy covers loss or damages to the goods during transportation by any means of transport, like air, water, and rail.
-In this case, the insurer would have given compensation to P. L Pharma Company after the latter reported the loss due to fire.
+In fact, this policy covers loss or damages to the goods during transportation by any means of transport, like air, water, and rail.
+The insurer would have given compensation to P. L Pharma Company after the latter reported the loss due to fire.